Testing components

 const startTime = performance.now();

-const { startPromise, tearDown } = createFixture(
+const { startPromise, stop } = createFixture(

 '<performance-component items.bind="largeDataSet"></performance-component>',